MichielStock/STMOZOO/README.md

 # Super Evolution

 Evolving Supershapes using subjective optimization and fitting Supershapes to images of diatoms, flowers, starfish ... using simulated annealing and MAP-ElitesFitting.
+The code can be found in the Pluto notebook.

 By Shauny Van Hoye